 Going out running may indeed be absolutely free, but this often comes after the initial outlay of a few pounds in order to get the right kit.
 The most important of these, as expected, is the footwear.
 Anything that is comfortable, supportive and breathable will do a perfectly suitable job.

 New trainers should be taken out for smaller runs or even walks in order to first wear them in before attempting a much longer route.
 New trainers can chafe or rub, so even if you're excited about the new purchase, it's best to start them off gradually.
+Consult your local running shop if you plan to take your running up a notch and need more technical shoes.

 The joy of running outdoors is the sheer variety of routes and scenery available.
 Gone are the same old views from the gym treadmill, replaced instead by ever-changing scenery.
 This, of course, helps keep routes and journeys fresh, so runners are not left re-treading the same old familiar ground.